projectAcetylcholine/mcp-server-azure-ai-search-python-preview/README.md

-#  MCP Service for Azure AI Search
+#  Experimental MCP Service for Azure AI Search

-This MCP service provides you with the following capabilities
+This experimental MCP service provides you with the following capabilities:

 - Retrieve a List of AI Search Indices from your Service
 - Get Details about the Schema and Configuration of a Specific AI Search Service